karmasakshi/jet/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about this project
+about: Ask a question
-title: question
+title: 'question: '
 labels: question
 assignees: karmasakshi
 ---

-## Question
+## Problem

-Describe your question or the problem you need help with.
+A clear and concise description of the problem.

 ## Attempts

-Describe what you’ve tried so far to resolve the issue.
+A clear and concise description of the solutions attempted.

 ## Environment

 - Operating System: [e.g., Windows, macOS, Ubuntu]
 - Operating System Version: [e.g., Windows, macOS, Ubuntu]
 - Browser: [e.g., Chrome, Firefox, Safari]
 - Browser Version: [e.g., 1.0.0]

 ## Additional Context

 Add any other context or screenshots.